even4void/aliquote/content/post/weaving-stata-documents.md

 at the beginning of our document, and a `dev.off()` command at the end.
 This way, we just have to call `\externalfigure` while incrementing page number after each call.

 What about Stata?

-A basic filter would look like
+A basic filter would look like:

 ```
 $ stata -q -b do \externalfilterinputfile